 When to Contact a Medical Professional

-Orbital cellulitis is an emergency that requires immediate treatment.
+Orbital cellulitis is a medical emergency that needs to be treated right away.
 Call your health care provider if there are signs of eyelid swelling, especially with a fever.

 Wald ER.
 Periorbital and orbital infections.
 In: Long SS, ed.
-Principles and Practice of Pediatric Infectious Diseases.
-3rd ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2008:chap 89.
+Principles and Practice of Pediatric Infectious Diseases .
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 87.

 Yen MT, Lee S. Microbial preseptal and orbital cellulitis.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology .
 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 4, chap 25.

 The cornea is the clear layer covering the front of the eye.
 The cornea works with the lens of the eye to focus images on the retina.

 Reviewed By: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.